Companies House fees and new financial penalties

 The old Companies House fees will apply to all documents delivered to Companies House on or before 30 April 2024, even if the document is not actually registered until after 1 May.

 Under the Regulations, the registrar may impose a financial penalty on a person if satisfied beyond reasonable doubt that the person has committed misconduct amounting to a relevant offence under the CA 2006.
-The penalty cannot exceed the maximum fine for the relevant offence and cannot exceed £10,000 for any offence.
+Depending on the offence, that penalty can be:

 The new power to impose a financial penalty is an alternative to commencing criminal proceedings for an offence.